Coler6/clone-hero-music-video-installer/README.md

 4. Cross-correlates the two clips to detect offset.
 5. Warning this takes a long time at "Detecting offset between combined audio and video..." give it like 5 minutes.
 6. Writes `video_start_time = <ms>` to `song.ini` (milliseconds).

-I used a fuck ton of chatgpt to make this but it works.
-Some music videos don't work since they used cropped versions of the song like Smells Like Teen Spirit.